hilios/jQuery.countdown/README.md

 [Run this example](http://edson.hilios.com.br/jquery.countdown/examples/groupon.html)

+**Need multiple countdowns on the same page?**
+No problem at all [run this example](http://edson.hilios.com.br/jquery.countdown/examples/multiple_clocks.html) and see at work.

 Testing
 -------

 This plugin was tested with [Jasmine BDD Framework](http://pivotal.github.com/jasmine/).
-To test yourself just open the spec/SpecRuner.html on your favorite browser.
+To test yourself just open the spec/SpecRuner.html on your favorite web browser, it take ~71.03s.

 The script was tested against: